 Chocolate Spice Cake Layers

-- In a large bowl, hand whisk together flours, baking powder, baking soda, salt, cinnamon, nutmeg, and cloves.
+- In a large bowl, hand whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, cloves and espresso powder.
 Set aside.

-- Add dark brown sugar and mix until incorporated.
-Scrape bottom and sides of bowl as needed.
+- Fit the mixer with the paddle attachment and on low speed add the dark brown sugar and mix until incorporated.
+Scrape the bottom and sides of bowl as needed.

-- Add in eggs one at a time until batter is smooth.
+- Mix in the eggs and egg yolks one at a time until batter is smooth and shiny.

-- Place pans on the middle to lowest rack and bake for 30-35 minutes until toothpick inserted into the center comes out clean or with crumbs.
+- Place pans on the middle rack of the oven and bake for 30-33 minutes until a toothpick inserted into the center comes out clean or with a few moist crumbs.

-- Set pans on cooling rack to cool completely.
+- Set the pans on a wire cooling rack to cool completely.

 - Make Salted Caramel Sauce the day before or 3-4 hrs prior.